solidjs/solid-docs/WRITING.md

 _Read the [Solid Docs Manifesto](https://github.com/solidjs/solid-docs-next#the-solid-docs-manifesto) first!_

 _This is a draft!
-Help us improve it by making an issue or [reaching out directly](https://twitter.com/jutanium)._
+Help us improve it by raising an issue.

 This document explains how to write content for the new Solid docs.